tehRyley/CIS171-RyleyGreen/GUI Informational Display/README.md

 ### Testing

-I had to do multiple tests with adding images (Could'nt add image with source other than URL, might see why next time I see the project creation screen on NetBeans.)
+I had to do multiple tests with adding images (Couldn't add image with source other than URL, might see why next time I see the project creation screen on NetBeans.)

 Adding each node then testing for visibility each time.